yangshiteng/DS04---Decision-Tree-and-Random-Forest/README.md

 You might ask when to stop growing a tree?
 As a problem usually has a large set of features, it results in large number of split, which in turn gives a huge tree.
 Such trees are complex and can lead to overfitting.
 So, we need to know when to stop?
 One way of doing this is to set a minimum number of training inputs to use on each leaf.
 For example we can use a minimum of 10 passengers to reach a decision(died or survived), and ignore any leaf that takes less than 10 passengers.
 Another way is to set maximum depth of your model.
 Maximum depth refers to the the length of the longest path from a root to a leaf.

-## Pruning

-The performance of a tree can be further increased by pruning.
-It involves removing the branches that make use of features having low importance.
-This way, we reduce the complexity of tree, and thus increasing its predictive power by reducing overfitting.
-Pruning can start at either root or the leaves.
-The simplest method of pruning starts at leaves and removes each node with most popular class in that leaf, this change is kept if it doesn't deteriorate accuracy.
-Its also called reduced error pruning.
-More sophisticated pruning methods can be used such as cost complexity pruning where a learning parameter (alpha) is used to weigh whether nodes can be removed based on the size of the sub-tree.
-This is also known as weakest link pruning.

 ## Advantage